 But it wasn’t just about me anymore.
 It was about my son and me—my family—and finding my new normal so I could be the mother I’d dreamed about being.
 I weaned myself off Zoloft after taking it for a few months and started taking my Prana tincture a couple times a day.
 My son was sleeping through the night.
 My brain was functioning again.
 And my anxiety was lessening every week.
 Sweet relief.

-Now I dabble in a few cannabis products, including topical CBD which I’m convinced helped clear up my hormone-induced acne after I stopped breastfeeding.
+Now that I’ve rediscovered cannabis, I dabble in a few cannabis products, including topical CBD which I’m convinced helped clear up my hormone-induced acne after I stopped breastfeeding.
 I’m blown away by the variety of ways cannabis has been proven to improve people’s minds, bodies, and spirits.

 “Weed” has become “cannabis” in my vernacular, as I’ve recognized the power of the whole plant.
 Cannabis, you mother nature Goddess, I trust you.